-One dog is welcome with a charge of £25.
+Two dogs are welcome with a charge of £25 per dog.
 Additional dogs may be welcome by prior request.
 We are dog lovers ourselves and welcome well-behaved dogs.
 We ask that you please keep dogs in the heated kennels until they are clean and dry and do not allow dogs on the furniture or in the bedrooms.
 Please clear up after your dogs.

 Two double kennels with heating and runs are provided in a nearby outbuilding.

 Bed linen, towels and bath robes are provided.
 A coloured towel, robe and slippers are provided for each guest when using the hot tub.
 Branche d'Olive guest toiletries are provided.